 "Liberal education is built on these values: it aspires to nurture the growth of human talent in the service of human freedom."
 William Cronon, from The American Scholar, Volume 67, No. 4, Autumn 1998.

-The university's bachelor's degree programs include courses in Liberal Studies designed to help each student attain the knowledge, skills, and attitudes of an educated person, including the ability to think critically, communicate effectively, identify and solve problems reflectively, use information and technology responsibly, develop an appreciation for the creative and performing arts, and, form a basis for continued personal development and lifelong learning.
+These courses are designed to help each student attain the knowledge, skills, and attitudes of an educated person.
+They also learn to use information and technology responsibly, develop an appreciation for the creative and performing arts, and form a basis for continued personal development and lifelong learning.

-Additionally, some aspects of the program foster the development of citizenship characteristics such as behavior characterized by honesty, integrity, and responsibility; service to others; awareness of and sensitivity to the concerns of diverse people and cultures; and commitment to stewardship of the natural and cultural environment.
+Additionally, some of these courses promote the development of personal characteristics such as behavior characterized by honesty, integrity, and responsibility; service to others; awareness of and sensitivity to the concerns of diverse people and cultures; and commitment to stewardship of the natural and cultural environment.